bytecodealliance/wasmtime/docs/lang-python.md

 ```

 After you have Wasmtime installed and you've imported `wasmtime`, you can import
-Webassembly modules in your project like any other python module.
+WebAssembly modules in your project like any other python module.

 ```python
 {{#include ../crates/misc/py/examples/gcd/run.py}}